- 86 conservancies cover 20.2% of Namibia’s land

 - The total land under gazetted conservation management in Namibia is 39.5%

-The map illustrates that community conservation, combined with state protected areas and tourism concession areas create large connected areas with intact habitats where wildlife can move freely.
+Community conservation, combined with state protected areas and tourism concession areas create large connected areas with intact habitats where wildlife can move freely.
 Privately owned conservancies on farmland account for 6.1% of Namibia.
 The total land available to wildlife is around 45.6% of Namibia.

 Wildlife populations